devadigapratham/Neuron/README.md

    cd neuron
    ```

-2. **Build the Project:**
+2. **Compile the Project:**

-   Use the provided `Makefile` to compile the project:
+   Build the project using the provided `Makefile`:

    ```sh
    make
    ```

-   This will generate an executable named `visualize_network`.
+   This will create an executable named `visualize_network`.

-3. **Run the Executable:**
+3. **Run the Application:**

+   Execute the compiled binary:

    ```sh
    ./visualize_network
    ```

-   The application will start, and you can view the neural network visualization.
+   The application will launch, allowing you to view the neural network visualization.

-### Directory Structure
+### Python Scripts

-- `visualize_network.c` - Source code for the visualization tool.
-- `Makefile` - Build instructions.
-- `README.md` - Project documentation.
+The `testing` directory contains scripts for generating different neural network architectures:

+- **`basic_arch.py`**: Defines a simple feedforward neural network.
+- **`cnn.py`**: Defines a Convolutional Neural Network (CNN) architecture.
+- **`lstm.py`**: Defines an LSTM (Long Short-Term Memory) network.
+- **`rnn.py`**: Defines a Recurrent Neural Network (RNN).

+These scripts can be used to generate network architecture JSON files for visualization with the `visualize_network` tool.

 ### Contributing

-Contributions are welcome!
-If you have suggestions, improvements, or bug fixes, please submit a pull request or open an issue.
+Contributions to the project are encouraged.
+If you have suggestions, improvements, or bug fixes, please submit a pull request or open an issue on the project's GitHub repository.

 ### License